Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference

-An improvement of the present work could be the establishment of the equivalence between different consistency analyses for higher orders and ideally for any order.
+An improvement of the present work could be the establishment of the equivalence between different analyses \cite{chen1998lattice, qian2000higher, lallemand2000theory, dubois2008equivalent,dubois2019nonlinear, junk2003rigorous, junk2005asymptotic, junk2009convergence} for higher orders and ideally for any order.
 Even if more involved from the standpoint of computations, the extension can be easily done by considering derivatives of higher order for the determinant and adjugate functions, in the spirit of \Cref{lemma:DerivativesDeterminant} and \Cref{lemma:DerivativesAjugate}.
 In this work, all the computations have been done by hand but one could envision to seek some help from symbolic computations.
-This is a current path of investigation which final aim is to provide the computation -- inside the package \texttt{pylbm}\footnote{\url{https://pylbm.readthedocs.io}} -- of the equivalent equations of any \lbm scheme either by the corresponding \fd scheme or using the Maxwell iteration.
-Another interesting track for future researches could be the re-state of our results using a parabolic scaling between time and space.
+This is a current path of investigation which final aim is to provide the computation -- inside the package \texttt{pylbm}\footnote{\url{https://pylbm.readthedocs.io}} -- of the modified equations of any \lbm scheme either by the corresponding \fd scheme or using the Maxwell iteration.